Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 In many BL comics, while the characters are male, the stories are written by straight women according to the tastes of straight women.
 That’s why even though the relationships are between men, they’re often portrayed as if they are between men and women.
 I wondered if Mr. Susumu found this strange.

 “There are certainly a lot of BL comics that feel a lot like old romantic dramas.
-For example, there are gestures such as kabe-don (slamming one’s hand into the wall in front of somebody, for example to stop them from leaving; often viewed as romantic) or holding someone down.
+For example, there are gestures such as kabe-don (slamming one’s hand into the wall in front of somebody, for example to stop them from leaving) or pinning someone down.
 I think that’s quite feminine.
 Whether or not a gay person likes BL is a matter of preference.
-Of course, works that depict gay men poorly like being treated like play things are generally disliked.”
+Of course, works that depict gay men poorly like being treated as play things are generally disliked.”

 The Clash Between Fujyoshi and Gay Men